-In the sections above, you chose how your radio would be connected to your network, either using a WiFi connection or using a wired Ethernet cable.
+In the sections above, you chose how your sound system would be connected to your network, either using a WiFi connection or using a wired Ethernet cable.
 From time to time, you may find that you need to connect to different computer networks.
-The network settings menu allows you to change your radio's network settings, scan for an alternative wireless network, or to manually configure the network parameters.
+The Network Settings menu allows you to change your radio's network settings, scan for an alternative wireless network, or to manually configure the network parameters.

-The steps outlined below describe how you can do this - see also the section 'Network profiles' on page 91.
-If you have no need to do this, however, please skip to page 22.
+The steps outlined below describe how you can do this - see also the section 'Network profiles' on page 92.
+If you have no need to do this, however, please skip to page 20.

-Configuring the radio to use an alternative WiFi connection
+Configuring the sound system to use an alternative WiFi connection

-From the Network settings menu select 'Network wizard'.
+From the Network Settings menu select 'Network wizard'.
 This will present you with details of any WiFi networks that are found.
 Scroll down the list using the Tuning/Select control to the desired network name.
 Press the control to select this network.

 The radio will then use its WiFi system to communicate with the network.
-Depending on the settings for the new network you may need to enter an encryption key (see pages 15-16).
-By default the radio will then acquire an IP address and other network settings from your router using DHCP.
+Depending on the settings for the new network you may need to enter an encryption key (see pages 13-14).
+By default the sound system will then acquire an IP address and other network settings from the network's router using DHCP (Dynamic Host Configuration Protocol).

-Configuring the radio to use the wired Ethernet connection
+Configuring the sound system to use the wired Ethernet connection

 Connect your radio to your router using an Ethernet cable plugged into the RJ-45 socket at the back of the unit.
-From the Network settings menu select 'Network wizard'.
-This will present you with details of any WiFi networks that are found.
-Scroll down the list to the '[Wired]' option using the Tuning/Select control.
-Press the control to select this.
+From the Network Settings menu select 'Network wizard'.
+This will display a list of any WiFi networks that are found.
+Scroll down the list and select the '[Wired]' option.

-The radio will then use its Ethernet connection to communicate with the network.
-By default the unit will then acquire an IP address and other network settings from your router using DHCP.
+The sound system will then use its Ethernet connection to communicate with the network.
+By default the unit will then acquire an IP address and other network settings from the network's router using DHCP (Dynamic Host Configuration Protocol).